 Protects Your Privacy!
 The only search engine that does not record your IP address.
 Every time you use a regular search engine, your search data is recorded.
 Major search engines capture your IP address and use tracking cookies to make a record of your search terms, the time of your visit, and the links you choose - then they store that information in a giant database.
 Those searches reveal a shocking amount of personal information about you, such as your interests, family circumstances, political leanings, medical conditions, and more.
-This information is modern-day gold for marketers, government officials, black-hat hackers and criminals - all of whom would love to get their hands on your private search data.
 Major search engines have quietly amassed the largest database of personal information on individuals ever collected.
+In August 2006, the online world was jarred when AOL accidentally released three months' worth of aggregated search data from 650,000 of its users, publishing all the details in an online database.
 That database is still searchable.
 Shocked?
 When we search, we share our most private thoughts with our computers.
 Ixquick web search awarded the first

-Etherpad ‘Tribler’ software makes Internet piracy impossible to stop By Stephen C. WebsterWednesday, February 8, 2012 11:38 EDT Internet piracy has been a hot topic in recent weeks, but it’s about to heat up even more.
+‘Tribler’ software makes Internet piracy impossible to stop By Stephen C. WebsterWednesday, February 8, 2012 11:38 EDT Internet piracy has been a hot topic in recent weeks, but it’s about to heat up even more.
 With lawmakers all over the world struggling to agree upon copyright regimes that would disconnect people from the Internet, shut down websites simply for linking to infringing content and cut off whole advertising networks that support pirate domains, one might think the world was on the verge of plugging up the copied media loophole for good.
+But then, one would be wrong.
 A piece of software getting a fresh look this week seems to have the answer that media pirates are looking for: invincibility, with zero liability for website operators.
 Such “tracker” websites, like The Pirate Bay and BTJunkie, have been going offline or switching domains in the wake of U.S. enforcement action against MegaUpload, a file sharing site that is accused of facilitating media piracy.
-The nature of its technology is completely decentralized, leaving moderation to the users.
-Stephen C.
+And the digital arms race continues.
+Photo: Flickr user Uncle Catherine.